 - Mail from attorneys, court officials, judges and public officials may be opened and inspected for contraband in the presence of the inmate.

-- Any money received through the mail will be deposited in the inmate's Trust Account.
+- All money received through the mail will be deposited in the inmate's Trust Account.

-- No mail is to be sent out with a request to be forwarded to another person/address.
+- No mail will be sent out with a request to be forwarded to another person/address.

 - Written correspondence between inmates in this facility is prohibited.
 This includes those Price County inmate's located in other facilities for housing purposes.
 The only exception is correspondence between husband and wife or other immediate family member with the pre-approval of the Sheriff.
 This mail will be handled the same as all other outgoing or incoming mail.

 - Inmates may not correspond with each other by use of a third party.

 - Inmates are allowed to keep a small amount of mail in their bunk drawer or Jail issued bin.
 Any excess mail will be placed in the inmate's property bin.